13th August 2019

 Qualifications should be added starting from the most recent first.
 Don’t list all subjects and grades, but instead keep it to the qualifications you achieved i.e. BA in English grade 2.1; Achieved 3 levels grade A-C; 8 GCSE’s unless of course the job requires you to stipulate a subjects and grades achieved.

 Stand out.
 Your CV should demonstrate your unique blend of skills and experience.
 Make sure you include examples of commercial success, problem resolution or management achievements.
+This will ensure a perfect CV.

 Keep it simple.
 Your choice of font and layout are key to making sure a would-be employer carries on reading your CV.
 Simple formats work best.